allister-grange/terraform-associate-guide-003/7- Implement and Maintain State/7-cards.md

 If you suspect that you have resource drift in your Terraform, what should you run? `terraform plan -refresh-only`

 After running `terraform plan -refresh-only` and seeing that there have been changes in your resources, what do you need to do?
 Update your configuration to match the changes

+What Terraform command can be used to remove the lock on the state for the current configuration? `terraform force-unlock <lock_id>`